 Need a dose of literary oomph and inspiration?
-Here’s a selection of uplifting reads — all suggested by TED speakers — for your end-of-year break.
+Here’s a selection of uplifting reads — all suggested by TED speakers — for your enjoyment.

-When you want to explore the world but can’t stand to leave your house
+When you want to explore the world but can’t leave your house

 The Wave: In Pursuit of the Rogues, Freaks and Giants of the Ocean by Susan Casey

 Casey follows surfers and scientists to look at some of the largest waves ever witnessed on our seas.
 In her firsthand account, she offers adventure laced with science, exploring issues like global warming and the health of our oceans.
 What’s more, she writes her story in beautiful prose that enlightens as much as it entertains.